net-daemon/docs/docs/api/api_configuration.md

 title: Configuration
 ---

 All configuration is done with the in yaml files.
 For clarity we recommend to have one yaml file for each app, named the same as the csharp file but you can configure as many apps and types in one to many yaml files if that is prefered.

+Allways use nullable types!

 ## Application instance configuration